-The net amount for transfers to and from other headings relates in particular to the reclassification of fixed assets under construction as tangible and intangible assets.
+The net amount of transfers from other headings relates in particular to the assets reclassification in progress as intangible assets.

-As at 30 June 2018, there is no indicator of impairment loss on the intangible asset related to the operation contract of Istanbul Atatürk airport.
-Whenever the opening of the third airport is effective, the Group does not expect a negative impact on the future results of the concession, considering that the sub-group TAV Airports has been officially informed by the DHMI that it will be indemnified for the shortfall undergone subsequent to the opening of the new airport.
-The practical terms to determine this compensation are subject to negotiations with the DHMI that have started early 2018.
+As at 31 December 2018, there is no indicator of impairment loss on the intangible asset related to the operation contract of Istanbul Atatürk airport.
+Whenever the effective date of transfer of the majority of activities of Atatürk to the third airport, scheduled on 3 March 2019, the Group does not expect to have a negative impact on the future results of the concession.
+Indeed, TAV Airports has been officially informed by the DHMI (Devlet Hava Meydanları Isletmesi) that it will be compensated for the shortfall undergone for the period starting from the transfer of activity to the new airport and the end of the initial concession (2 January 2021 at midnight).
+The practical terms to determine this compensation are subject to discussions with the DHMI.